 And the economy, the best ever, phenomenal economy.

-Uh what do you what do you think?
+What do you think?

-I mean, uh there are plenty of people.
+I mean, there are plenty of people.

-Uh very uh highly respected JP Morgan Chase chim said a reception is coming at some point.
+Even Jamie Dimon, I was shocked, a very highly respected J.P.
+Morgan Chase champion said a recession is coming at some point.

 What do we think?

-But you know, I look at the economy today, I see the lowest unemployment rate in 50 years, Mark.
+I see the lowest unemployment rate in 50 years, Mark.

-Uh think about that.
+Think about that.

-The lowest unemployment rate 50 years, the lowest inflation rate in 50 years, the lowest interest rates in 50 years, the biggest wage gains in 30 years.
+The lowest unemployment rate in 50 years, the lowest inflation rate in 50 years, the lowest interest rates in 50 years, the biggest wage gains in 30 years.

 I mean, what's not to like about this picture?

-Yeah, that's an important point because the democratic philosophy always is you know people aren't getting paid enough.
+Yeah, that's an important point because the Democratic philosophy always is, you know, people aren't getting paid enough.

-Uh why don't Democrats see that?
+Why don't Democrats see that?

 Yeah.